 I was 13 years old, just about to enter the eighth grade and in love with the Cleveland Indians.
 But I wasn’t just some fair-weather fan.
 In my mind, I had dealt with the hardships of the bad years, having lived through the late 80’s and early 90’s teams that lost almost all of the time.
 I couldn’t stand that it was suddenly sopopular to root for the Indians.
 The words “fair weather fans” became a part of my regular vocabulary during the summer of ’95.
 Where were all of you when the rest of us were all rooting for a losing team?
 It wasn’t until I was in college and the glory years were almost over that I realized that I hadn’t really “dealt” with anything.

 “Kids growing up (in the 90’s) and that’s all they knew…they’re in trouble,” former Indian and TV color man Rick Manning said.
 “Now look at it…it’s not even close.
 (The way it is now) is how Indians baseball was when I played (1975-1983) and even before me.”

 People my age are spoiled.
-Forget that the Indians are extremely difficult to root for at this moment and realize that I’m only 30 years old and have seen the best, most exciting stretch of baseball that Cleveland has ever had.
+I’m only 30-some years old and have seen the best, most exciting stretch of baseball that Cleveland has ever had.
 Sure, I haven’t seen my Tribe win the ultimate prize, but heck, my father just turned 60 and has seen the exact same amount of World Series titles that I have.
 We’ve seen the same amount of pennants as well, unless you count the one in 1954 when he was two (even with as big of a baseball fan as my dad is, I doubt that he was paying attention at two).

 “For the first time in a lifetime,” Cleveland sportscaster Bruce Drennan said, “the Indians were a World Series Championship contender.”